U.S. safety board wants Boeing to redesign 737 NG part after fatal Southwest accident

 “This accident underlines the vulnerability of the fan case to become separated when the fan blade detaches at a location that was not anticipated,” Sumwalt said after the hearing.

-The NTSB did not call for the planes to be grounded and noted that airlines are now inspecting the fan blades on a more regular basis.
+The NTSB did not call for the planes to be grounded and noted that airlines are now inspecting the fan blades on a more regular basis, essentially every nine to 12 months.

 Southwest spokesman Chris Mainz said the airline would review the NTSB’s recommendations and work “with the manufacturers to prevent this type of event from ever happening again.”